Super NES Classic Edition: Games

 The microconsole contains 21 built-in games.
 These include Star Fox 2, a sequel to Star Fox that had been cancelled near the very end of its development in 1996; while Nintendo had given no official word to the cancellation, developer Dylan Cuthbert said that Nintendo feared how Star Fox 2 would look compared to similar games on the more advanced PlayStation and Sega Saturn consoles.
 Players can unlock Star Fox 2 on the SNES Classic upon clearing the first level of Star Fox.

 Despite the difference in hardware shells, both western editions of the microconsole feature identical software, and all included games are based on their American localizations, running at 60 Hz, similarly to the NES Classic Edition.
-Consequently, games that originally had different titles in the PAL regions now use their respective American monikers, such as Contra III: The Alien Wars (originally Super Probotector: Alien Rebels), Star Fox (originally Starwing) and Kirby Super Star (originally Kirby's Fun Pak).
+Consequently, games that originally had different names in the PAL regions now use their respective American monikers, such as Contra III: The Alien Wars (originally Super Probotector: Alien Rebels), Star Fox (originally Starwing) and Kirby Super Star (originally Kirby's Fun Pak).
 Additionally, games that were originally not released in the PAL regions, such as Final Fantasy VI, EarthBound and Super Mario RPG: Legend of the Seven Stars, are included in the PAL edition of the Super NES Classic Edition.

-From the 21 included titles, 16 are common between all regions, while the five remaining ones are exclusive to either Japan's Super Famicom Mini or the west's SNES Mini respectively.
+From the 21 included games, 16 are common between all regions, while the five remaining ones are exclusive to either Japan's Super Famicom Mini or the west's SNES Mini respectively.